 An Untapped Business Development Opportunity

-However, it’s incumbent upon management to recognize that those incremental sales deliver a lower cost and higher margin per sale, grow customer share and increase customer lifetime value – metrics that often fail to garner attention for the sales team but are critically important to the company.
+However, it’s incumbent upon management to recognize that those incremental sales deliver a lower cost and higher margin per sale and grow customer share and CLV – metrics that often fail to garner attention for the sales team but are critically important to the company.

 Sales strategies such as architecting sales compensation plans to reflect value to the company or separating hunters and farmers are simple tactics, but are often born without understanding the overarching importance of CLV.